 Willful Negligence or Recklessness

-If evidence clearly suggests that you were engaging in reckless or careless conduct that resulted in an injury or illness, this will likely be a reason for a claim denial.
+Evidence may clearly suggest that you were engaging in reckless or careless conduct that resulted in an injury or illness.
+This will likely be a reason for a claim denial.

 Undetermined Cause of Injury